Gold in Virginia

 At least one attempt was made in Virginia to use hydraulic placer mining techniques.
 In 1932, a mining engineer familiar with western and Mexican mining operations leased the tract with the Melville Mine in Orange County.
 He installed a 4" pipe connecting the Rapidan River to the placer deposits, with a 80-horsepower motor to pump water up to the mining operation.
 The 4-inch pipe was narrowed by a nozzle to 1-inch, increasing the power of the water to wash sand and gravel free from the stream bank.

-The material eroded from the side of the stream, by the power of the water from the hose, was supposed to flow into boxes with riffles designed to trap the relatively heavy gold particles.
-The lighter quartz particles, which were of no value to the miner, were expected to flow into piles of waste tailings.
+Material was eroded from the side of the stream by the power of the water emerging from the hose.
+Gold particles together with the eroded sediments flowed into boxes with riffles on the bottom, designed to trap the relatively heavy gold particles.
+The lighter quartz particles, which were of no value to the miners, were expected to flow through the box and form piles of waste tailings.

-By the time the hydraulic mining cold begin, cold winter weather froze the water pipes.
-Operations were not started when the weather warmed up, because the miner had lost money in the stock market during the continuing Great Depression and could not finance the work alone.
-He joined with other investors, and the Rapidan Gold Corporation redirected its efforts towards mining the lode deposits via shafts opened to 125 and 240 feet in depth.17
+By the time the hydraulic mining cold begin at the Melville Mine, cold winter weather froze the water pipes.
+Operations were not started when the weather warmed up; the miner had lost money in the stock market during the continuing Great Depression and could not finance the work alone.
+He joined with other investors, and the Rapidan Gold Corporation redirected its efforts towards mining the lode deposits via shafts opened to 125 and 240 feet in depth.18

 gold miners excavated underground shafts in the gold-pyrite belt east of the Blue Ridge, stretching from Fairfax to Buckingham counties